"Does God really care about our weight?"

 A change in daily behavior is evidence of true repentance.

 3. If I fall short in my weight loss plan, do I disappoint God?
 The other issue I've seen is Christians thinking they are disappointing God by falling short in their weight-loss plan.
 But this, too, is an error in thinking.
 Disappointment comes about when you expect something of a person and are surprised when they don't come through.
 But God already knows everything about you.
 He knows about your mistakes before you make them!
 So how can you ever disappoint Him?
 Not only that, but He already has a plan in place to help you recover!

 Secondly, there is really no way that you can fall short if you use each mistake as a building block, not a stumbling block.
 What can you learn from the mistake that can propel you forward?

 God is ever patient in teaching you the right way and leading you in the way you should go.
-Remember Philippians 1:6: "I am confident of this very thing, that He who began a good work in you will perfect it until the day of Jesus Christ."
+Remember Philippians 1:6: "Being confident of this very thing, that He who has begun a good work in you will complete it until the day of Jesus Christ."
 With that in mind, resolve to never give up on yourself.
 Hold fast to your confidence.